GSA/https/pages/guide.md

 ## Compliance FAQ

 Answers to other common compliance questions appear below.

+### What protocols are covered by M-15-13?

+M-15-13 requires secure connections for **websites and web services**, which means protocols that employ HTTP and HTTPS.
+This includes all federal websites, as well as federally operated HTTP-based APIs.

+M-15-13 does not address the use of DNS or DNSSEC, FTP or SFTP, or any other non-HTTP network protocol.

 ### What does "all Federal agency domains or subdomains" include?